 Hydrogen is currently used heavily in the process industries, and it is seen as a significant future replacement option for the fossil fuels that are now used in power generation, transportation and industry.
 However, most hydrogen today is produced from fossil energy sources.
 It will need to be decarbonized if it is to take its place as a dominant player in sustainable energy.

 This interactive, online educational program shares insights into the technology, economics, policy, and business drivers and barriers for hydrogen, both in the short term and in the long term.
-It examines hydrogen’s production, transportation, safety, use, and commercial opportunities.
-It also includes a capstone project to consolidate the learnings, and to better equip you – the rising energy professional – with skills, knowledge and expertise to thrive in the Hydrogen Economy.
+It examines hydrogen’s production, transportation, safety, use, and commercial opportunities, and considers both onshore and offshore applications.
+It also includes a capstone project to consolidate the learnings, and to better equip you, as an energy professional, with skills, knowledge and expertise to thrive in the Hydrogen Economy.

 Who Should Attend?